cosmos/ibc-go/docs/architecture/adr-005-consensus-height-events.md

 UpdateState(sdk.Context, codec.BinaryCodec, sdk.KVStore, ClientMessage) []Height
 ```

-2. Maintain the consensus_height event emitted from 02-client client update handler, but mark as deprecated for future removal.
-For example, with tendermint lightclients this will simply be heights[0] following a successful update.

-3. Add an additional consensus_heights event, containing a list of updated heights.
-This provides flexibility for emitting multiple consensus heights from batched header updates.
+3. Add an additional `consensus_heights` event attribute, containing a comma separated list of updated heights.
+This provides flexibility for emitting a single consensus height or multiple consensus heights in the example use-case of batched header updates.

 ## Consequences

-> This section describes the consequences, after applying the decision.
-All consequences should be summarized here, not just the "positive" ones.

 ### Positive